 Have questions about your claims or coverage?
-Once your coverage has begun, you can start by contacting your insurance carrier directly.
+Start by contacting your insurance carrier directly.
 They know their coverage rules best and have the final say on all claims and billing questions.

 Sometimes you need more help than your insurance carrier can provide.
 If you have a billing issue, such as your provider charging you more than the amount your Explanation of Benefits (EOB) says you owe, or you believe your plan covers more than what your EOB shows, Alight Advocacy Services is available.
 Alight Health Pros are experts in handling and resolving your claims and billing issues.
+Find more information about Health Pros here.